Back to Blog

 E-commerce Management

-• Optimize product placement on online stores
+• Optimize product placement on a store

-• Adjust pricing based on customer behavior
+• Move pricing with customer behavior

 • Manage inventory and supplier relationships